socialvibe/truex-ctv-web-reference-app/platforms/FireTV/README.md

 ## Native Reference App Launcher

 The ref app launcher is a native Android TV application that wraps a web view that displays the reference application HTML/JS code from the [main source tree](../../src).
-It is located in this [here](./RefApp).
+It is located in this directory [here](./RefApp).

 To run:
 * Open the project in Android Studio, and build and run it in the usual manner.